CALL NOW! 210-308-6448

 Additionally, state divorce laws play a significant role in determining property rights, including the marital home.
 Some states follow community property laws, while others adhere to equitable distribution principles.
 Consulting a family law attorney specializing in military divorces helps you understand your rights, obligations, and potential outcomes in your jurisdiction.

-Can My Wife Force Me to Leave?
+Can My Wife Force Me to Leave the House?

 A couple arguing.